OSGeo/OSGeoLive-doc/pl/overview/tinyows_overview.rst

 TinyOWS is commonly used in conjunction with :doc:`MapServer <mapserver_overview>` to provide WFS-T and fast WFS services for :doc:`QGIS <qgis_overview>` and/or :doc:`OpenLayers <openlayers_overview>` clients.
 It is used in production in organisations around the world, including risk adverse government agencies.
 TinyOWS strictly implements the WFS 1.0 and 1.1 standards, and has passed all OGC CITE units tests (~ 1000 unit tests).

-G³ówne funkcje
+GÅ‚Ã³wne funkcje
 --------------------------------------------------------------------------------

 * Transakcyjny Web Feature Service (WFS-T)
 * Interfejs CGI i FastCGI
-* Po³¹czenie z baz¹ PostGIS
+* PoÅ‚Ä…czenie z bazÄ… PostGIS
-* Wyjœcie GML 2.1.2, 3.1.1 i GeoJson 1.0
+* WyjÅ›cie GML 2.1.2, 3.1.1 i GeoJson 1.0
 * Configured using MapServer's configuration file, allowing a single configuration file for both applications.

 Zaimplementowane standardy